The submissions process on the Eighth Amendment of the Constitution is now closed.

 The total number of submissions received and published will be finalised in the coming weeks.

 The following rules apply in respect of submissions received by the Assembly and were advised in advance.
 Subsequent decisions taken by the Secretariat during the process are in italics below.

 - The Assembly welcomed submissions from Irish citizens and non-citizens living in Ireland or living abroad.

-- All submissions received were published on the website and displayed with a full name (first name, surname)/name of organisation, if appropriate
+- All submissions received were published on the website and displayed with a full name (first name, surname)/name of organisation, if appropriate.

 - Anonymous submissions were not accepted.
 Submissions made with just a first name listed are not being published.
 Equally, submissions received with an initial and surname (e.g. J Smyth) are not being published.
-Exception: Submissions received with a series of initials that are commonly recognised as being a name (i.e. JP, PJ, AP) and a surname can be published.
+Exception: Submissions received with a series of initials that are commonly recognised as being a name (i.e. JP, PJ, AP) and a surname were published.

 - In the case of personal stories and sensitive submissions, all personal data and related identifiable details were removed or redacted if requested.
 These submissions are listed online as “Name with Secretariat”, or NWS.

 - If an individual asks for his/her name to be withheld but had not submitted a personal story, only comment/opinion, the Secretariat contacted the individual to ask if would he/she like the submission removed as all submissions were published with a name etc (as above).

 - If an individual indicated that he/she were under the age of 18 and requested that his/her name be withheld this was respected.